-Overview: ASP.NET AJAX and Web Parts in Windows SharePoint Services 3.0
+Overview: ASP.NET AJAX and Web Parts in SharePoint Foundation

 You can now extend Microsoft ASP.NET 2.0 by using Microsoft ASP.NET 2.0 AJAX Extensions 1.0, which is a new Microsoft Web development technology that integrates cross-browser script libraries with the ASP.NET 2.0 Web application framework.
 ASP.NET AJAX allows you to quickly create pages with sophisticated, responsive user interfaces and more efficient client-server communication, simply by adding a few server controls to your Web pages.
 This allows you to define "updatable" regions of a Web Page.
 With ASP.NET AJAX, server roundtrips become asynchronous and ASP.NET AJAX handles the entire infrastructure.

 This topic introduces Microsoft ASP.NET AJAX Extensions 1.0 technology in the context of Windows SharePoint Services 3.0.
 It also provides an overview of the server controls provided with ASP.NET AJAX.
 For a comprehensive look at the technology behind ASP.NET AJAX, see About ASP.NET AJAX.

 ASP.NET AJAX enables you to create Web pages that use partial-page updates to create a dynamic user experience.
 ASP.NET AJAX includes AJAX Extensions 1.0, which is the server-side control framework, and the Microsoft AJAX Library, which is the set of client-side browser scripts.

 ASP.NET 2.0 AJAX Extensions include server-side controls that are used for partial-page updates, as well as progress bars, timers, and script management components.

 ASP.NET AJAX server controls encapsulate both client and server behavior.
 A brief overview of the server-side controls is included here.